 In a survey conducted by the Pew Research Center in 2019, half of all veteran respondents reported that they felt the VA was either doing only a fair or poor job.
 Only 9% of the veteran respondents said they felt the VA was doing an excellent job, and 37% percent felt the VA was doing a good job at administering support and benefits to veterans and their families.

 The VA alone cannot be blamed for the lack of resources for disabled veterans.
-Yet this first line of defense for veterans wounded in combat appears to be lacking the scope of resources necessary to provide adequate support to the ever-growing number of service-connected injured veterans.
+Yet this first line of defense for veterans wounded in combat appears to be lacking the scope of resources necessary to provide adequate support to the ever-growing number of veterans with service-connected injuries.

 While some believe that the VA has become too generous with its payouts, in truth, the VA is recognizing the vast scope of injuries combat can cause.